Riyasawant/Riya_Sawant_Portfolio/README.md

 reducing reporting time by 25%, enabling data-driven decision-making

 **Project Manager Intern @ GlobalShala (_Oct 2021 - March 2022_)**
-- Collaborated with a market research team of 6 people to deliver a complex technical project within budget, leading to an 80%+ completion rate.•
+- Collaborated with a market research team of 6 people to deliver a complex technical project within budget, leading to an 80%+ completion rate.
 - Developed a project plan in Microsoft Project, applied the SDLC lifecycle, optimized resource allocation, established clear task dependencies, defined project milestones, and facilitated team alignment & transparent communication, leading to a 15% increase in project efficiency.
 - Prepared project timelines using Microsoft Project, utilized JIRA for task management and progress updates, and documented workflows in Confluence,